College is Not Worth the Cost: Only 15% of Students Benefit from Attending College

-Education “experts” are paid to conclude that college is a MUST for every child.
-But this advice flies in the face of mountains of statistics.
-By my analysis, only 15% of students or fewer benefit from attending college.
+Many education experts conclude that college is a MUST for every child.
+But mounting evidence makes that advice hard to say with a straight face.
+By my analysis, at most, only 15% of students benefit from attending college.

 Why We Erroneously Think College Makes People Successful

-It’s true that college graduates tend to be more successful than those who did not attend college.
-But don’t get the causation wrong.
-Colleges admit wealthy high-performing students.
-Wealthy high-performing students are going to do better than poor low-performing students.
-The most salient difference between these two groups of people is not college attendance but wealth and academic privilege.
+It’s true that college graduates tend to be more successful than non-graduates.
+But attending college did not cause success.
+Wealthy high-performing students tend to do better than poor low-performing students at life and the former group is also much more likely to attend college.
+The most salient difference between these groups is not college but wealth and ambition.

 Consider that children from the top half of the income distribution earn 77% of all bachelor’s degrees.
-The children of the richest 25% amass 50% of all degrees.
 As the New York Times provocatively points out, some colleges have more students from the top 1% than the bottom 60%.
-Wealthy children go to college and wealthy children have better outcomes.
-If your parents are multimillionaires or billionaires, you’re probably going to be ok in life no matter what you do because of genetics and money.
+If your parents are multimillionaires, you’re going to be ok in life no matter what you do because of genetics and money.

 Debunking the $1M College Premium